SamuelJWatson/PhD_Chap1/README.md

 This readme will be updated with details as a chapter direction is developed.

 ## Fortnightly meetings
-Supervisor meetings are currently scheduled fortnightly Tues 2pm in IMAS.332 (see outlook event).A running issue of supervisor meeting outlines/notes is avaliable [here](https://github.com/SamuelJWatson/PhD_Chap1_HeatFlux/issues/1).
+Supervisor meetings are currently scheduled fortnightly Tues 2pm in IMAS.332 (see outlook event).
+A running issue of supervisor meeting outlines/notes is avaliable [here](https://github.com/SamuelJWatson/PhD_Chap1_HeatFlux/issues/1).

 Technical meetings are currently scheduled for the alternate fortnightly Tues 2pm in IMAS.332 (see outlook event).
 A running issue of tech meeting notes is avaliable [here](https://github.com/SamuelJWatson/PhD_Chap1_HeatFlux/issues/3).